NTM Upside (drives allocation weight)

 |---|---|---|---|---|

-These stocks have negative risk-adjusted upside.
+These stocks are trading above their NTM target.
 The model says avoid them entirely.

 Each stock's target blends its 90-day and 1-year corridor medians.
 The weighting is set per stock based on AJ's qualitative assessment.
 Review weekly — if conditions change, the blend should change too.